JuliaWeb/GitHub.jl/README.md

 ```julia
 authenticate(token::String)
 ```
-- `token` is an "application token" which you can [read about generating here](https://help.github.com/articles/creating-an-access-token-for-command-line-use)
+- `token` is an "access token" which you can [read about generating here](https://help.github.com/articles/creating-an-access-token-for-command-line-use)

-#### Users
+### Users

 The `User` type is used to represent GitHub accounts.
 It contains lots of interesting information about an account, and can be used in other API requests.